Women (And Men) And Supplemental Iron

 Reference: Ahluwalia N, and associates.
 Immune function is impaired in iron-deficient, homebound, older women.
 American Journal of Clinical Nutrition 2004 Mar;79(3):516-21.

-Iron Deficiency And Hair Loss
+Iron and Hair Loss #2

 © Copyright 2005 Michael K. Mooney.
 All Rights Reserved.